wp-plugins/mcatfilter/readme.txt

 1. Click "Save changes" button
 1. *You're done !* Selected categories should be excluded from default queries

-From version 0.2, you can also select/deselect a category for exclusion from the edit category form.
+You can also select/deselect a category for exclusion from the edit category form.

+== Changelog ==

+0.5:

+- Updated for WordPress 3.9

 == Online Resources ==

-If you have any questions that aren't addressed in this document, please visit [our website](http://www.xhaleera.com) and its [mCatFilter dedicated section](http://www.xhaleera.com/index.php/products/wordpress-mseries-plugins/mcatfilter/).
+If you have any questions that aren't addressed in this document, please visit [the support forums](http://wordpress.org/support/plugin/mcatfilter).

 == Known issues ==

 None at this time

 == License ==

 mCatFilter, as WordPress, is released under the terms of the GNU GPL v2 (see license.txt).
 Permission to use, copy, modify, and distribute this software and its documentation under the terms of the GNU General Public License is hereby granted.
 No representations are made about the suitability of this software for any purpose.
-It is provided �as is� without express or implied warranty.
+It is provided "as is" without express or implied warranty.